 Ahh mussels.
 The perfect easy meal.
 The juice pairs perfectly with crusty baguette and it works as an appetizer or a main.
 Why can argue that?

-I am sitting at a restaurant and the waiter quickly goes by and sets a delicious looking plate of mussels in spicy tomato broth at the table next to mine.
+I am sitting at a restaurant and the waiter quickly goes by and sets a delicious looking plate of steaming mussels in spicy tomato broth at the table next to mine.
 Oh my, it smells so good, I can hardly stand it.
 So I order a plate, and begin making a mental note of the possible ingredients.
-Yes, I know I won’t get it just so, but I gave it a try at home, and I think it’s pretty close.
+Yes, I know I won’t get it just so, but I gave my mussels recipe a try at home, and I think it’s pretty close.

 Tasty mussels steamed in a rich tomatoey (yes, it’s a new word) broth with a chunk of crusty bread to mop up all the juicy goodness.
 Aah, I am drooling as I write this.